2013 24 Hours of Le Mans: Morning to early afternoon

 After the safety cars were withdrawn, Makowiecki relieved Senna in the No. 99 Aston Martin and pulled away from Lieb's No. 92 Porsche.
 Rain again fell on the circuit with five hours and fifteen minutes to go and some cars were caught out in the change of weather.
-Makowiecki veered to the left coming out of the second Mulsanne chicane and collided with a barrier head-on.
+Makowiecki veered to the left coming out of the second Mulsanne chicane as he attempted to rectify a loose exit from the earlier chicane and collided with a barrier head-on.
 That ricocheted the car back to the centre of the track.
-Makowiecki was unhurt but the safety cars were again required as repairs were made to the wall and Lieb became the new LMGTE Pro leader.
+Makowiecki was unhurt but the safety cars were again required as repairs were made to the wall and Lieb became the new LMGTE Pro leader as the No. 99 Aston Martin was retired because of the extensive damage to the car.
 After racing continued, Nakajima's No. 7 Toyota cut the Dunlop chicane and launched over the kerb and spun backwards across the circuit.
 He rejoined without losing third.
 The rain eased and track conditions improved as Turner reduced Lieb's advantage at the front of LMGTE Pro to 8.8 seconds by the end of the 20th hour.
 In the 21st hour, a miscommunication with the mechanics of Matteo Malucelli's No. 51 AF Corse Ferrari in his pit box released him with the fuelling hose attached to the car and into a collision with the No. 45 OAK Racing Morgan of Philippe Mondolot.
 Rain returned to the circuit during the hour.
 The No. 1 Audi of Lotterer aquaplaned into a gravel trap and narrowly avoided piling into Davidson's No. 8 Toyota on the Mulsanne Straight.